jquense/yup/README.md

 ### Ensuring a schema matches an existing type

-In some cases, the TypeScript type already exists, and you want to ensure that your schema produces a compatible type:
+In some cases a TypeScript type already exists, and you want to ensure that your schema produces a compatible type:

 ```ts